Frequently Asked Questions

 How do I schedule an appointment?

-To discuss availability, pricing and to schedule an appointment, you may schedule a Meet and Greet or contact us via telephone or our contact form.
+To discuss availability and to schedule an appointment, you may schedule a Meet and Greet , call us at (561) 760-1066, or use our contact form.

 If I am also pumping and/or supplementing with formula, can I use your services?

-Yes!, A fed baby is the minimum, an informed parent is best.
-Our aim is to help parents provide their babies with human milk, even if it is one drop.
+Yes!
+A fed baby is the minimum, an informed parent is best.
+Our aim is to help parents provide their babies with human milk, no matter how much.

 Do you see babies with unique medical needs?